Bayesian Perspective for Orientation Determination in Cryo-EM with Application to Structural Heterogeneity Analysis: Abstract

 \section{Abstract}

 Accurate orientation estimation is a crucial component of 3D molecular structure reconstruction, both in single-particle cryo-electron microscopy (cryo-EM) and in the increasingly popular field of cryo-electron tomography (cryo-ET).
-The dominant method, which involves searching for an orientation with maximum cross-correlation relative to given templates, falls short, particularly in low signal-to-noise environments.
-In this work, we propose a Bayesian framework to develop a more accurate and flexible orientation estimation approach, with the minimum mean square error (MMSE) estimator as a key example.
-This method effectively accommodates varying structural conformations and arbitrary rotational distributions.
-Through simulations, we demonstrate that our estimator consistently outperforms the cross-correlation-based method, especially in challenging conditions with low signal-to-noise ratios, and offer a theoretical framework to support these improvements.
-We further show that integrating our estimator into the iterative refinement in the 3D reconstruction pipeline markedly enhances overall accuracy, revealing substantial benefits across the algorithmic workflow.
-Finally, we show empirically that the proposed Bayesian approach enhances robustness against the ``Einstein from Noise'' phenomenon, reducing model bias and improving reconstruction reliability.
+The dominant approach, which involves searching for the orientation that maximizes cross-correlation relative to given templates, is sub-optimal, particularly under low signal-to-noise conditions.
+In this work, we propose a Bayesian framework for more accurate and flexible orientation estimation, with the minimum mean square error (MMSE) estimator serving as a key example.
+Through simulations, we demonstrate that the MMSE estimator consistently outperforms the cross-correlation-based method, especially in challenging low signal-to-noise scenarios, and we provide a theoretical framework that supports these improvements.

+When incorporated into iterative refinement algorithms in the 3D reconstruction pipeline, the MMSE estimator markedly improves reconstruction accuracy, reduces model bias, and enhances robustness to the ``Einstein from Noise'' artifact.
+Crucially, we demonstrate that orientation estimation accuracy has a decisive effect on downstream structural heterogeneity analysis.
+In particular, integrating the MMSE-based pose estimator into frameworks for continuous heterogeneity recovery yields accuracy improvements approaching those obtained with ground-truth poses, establishing MMSE-based pose estimation as a key enabler of high-fidelity conformational landscape reconstruction.
 These findings indicate that the proposed Bayesian framework could substantially advance cryo-EM and cryo-ET by enhancing the accuracy, robustness, and reliability of 3D molecular structure reconstruction, thereby facilitating deeper insights into complex biological systems.